 Dovetails

 Why would anyone want to design an instrument like this?
 It is obviously modelled on fairy bells-type instruments but is also very different from the popular 8- and 10-string models.
-It is too big and too heavy to swing/wave/rotate while playing, and each thumb has to cope with 11 strings (rather than the usual 4 or 5) on each side.
+It weighs 2.9 kilo and so is too big and too heavy to swing/wave/rotate while playing, and each thumb has to cope with 11 strings (rather than the usual 4 or 5).
+The span over the 11 strings on each side is c.14cms.

 Hitch pin block